A Guide To Category 3 Malaysian Employment Passes

 • RM500,000 for 100% foreign owned companies

-Expatriate requirements
+Expatriate & role requirements

 • Degree and above, with at least 3 years’ experience in the relevant field;